We may earn money or products from the companies mentioned in this post.

 - Add a kefir “shake” to your breakfast.
 This can be milk kefir made with grass-fed milk, or coconut milk kefir.
 With either, you will get the benefit of gut-loving bacteria to help balance your microbiome.
-We make ours with milk kefir, berries, and a little maple syrup.
+We make ours with grass-fed milk kefir, berries, hemp hearts and a little maple syrup.
 Go here to learn more.

 - Add kelp powder to your salt.
 It has a salty taste, so you are unlikely even to notice that it is there.
 Kelp has iodine which is essential to thyroid function, especially to preventing thyroid dysfunction.
 It also has over 70 vitamins, minerals, trace elements, and amino acids.
 You can go up to half salt/half kelp powder.